kensanata/spellcasters/Hadrael.md

 creature for 2h, such as a dragon.
 As a dragon, Hadrael's stats change to AC 0 1d8/1d8/3d10 MV 24 (flying).

+**Wait** (4) allows you and up to twenty companions to enter a special trance that removes your bodies from the time stream.
+Your minds still observe the spot where you entered the trance, but nothing can affect you unless you want to return into the world.
+No time passes for you, but you can spend centuries outside the time stream.

 **Hold monster** (5) paralyses any 1d4 creatures for an hour.

+**Time thief** (5) allows you to send your sense into the immediate future for a day and a night, giving you a chance to react appropriately, once per turn or once per fight: if anybody at the table announces an action or an event, you get two immediate, extra rounds to act in.
+If you are surprised, you lose one round, just like everybody else.
+The round you lose can be one of these extra two rounds, however.